 Do any of you, my lovely readers have fears?
-I like to think that I don’t but, I’m never too happy with heights – the bridge in ‘Indiana Jones and the Temple of Doom’ yep I’m pretty sure I’d have to be blindfolded, gagged and carried across!!
+I like to think that I don’t, yet I am never too happy with heights – the bridge in ‘Indiana Jones and the Temple of Doom’.
+I’m pretty sure I’d have to be blindfolded, gagged and carried across!!
 Another irrational fear I’ve had for a while has been baking with silicone.
-It looks like plastic to me and plastic melts in the oven – right?
+Because it looks like plastic to me and plastic melts in the oven – right?
 Well today I faced my fear and baked this delicious Raspberries Cream Giant Doughnut using a silicone mould!

 Yep you can always trust Sammie to

 NOT be at the forefront of new baking technology 😉.

 I cannot tell you what a relief it is to have finally baked using a silicone mould.
 So much so that I have to agree with friends that bake with silicone all the time, they are an absolute dream to work with.
 I’ve had these silicone giant doughnut moulds since the January sales, I like to ease into things gradually!!

 Seasonal Fruit And Vegetables Are Unbeatable

 When baking and cooking I really try to use seasonal fruit and vegetables.
 So this Raspberries Cream Giant Doughnut has defrosted frozen raspberries in the middle.
 Because raspberries are most definitely not in season, however I find the frozen British raspberries from Waitrose are fantastic quality and perfect for use, as fresh fruit, during the colder months.